-When all the children have completed the questions on both How do we know about Dinosaurs? and At the Museum, there should be a break such as playtime or lunchtime.
+When all the children have completed the questions on The Netherlands, there should be a break such as playtime or lunchtime.
 During the break, check the question booklets of children who may be reaching their limit.
 Those who clearly have not managed to answer more than two or three questions correctly may be given other work if you judge it would be inappropriate for them to continue with the test.
+You should also collect in the reading booklet entitled The Netherlands.

-Second session Mary Anning
+Second session